awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-streamingdistribution-trustedsigners.md

 <a name="aws-properties-cloudfront-streamingdistribution-trustedsigners-description"></a>The `TrustedSigners` property type specifies the AWS accounts, if any, that you want to allow to create signed URLs for private content for an Amazon CloudFront distribution\.
 For more information, see [TrustedSigners](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_TrustedSigners.html) in the *Amazon CloudFront API Reference*\.

-<a name="aws-properties-cloudfront-streamingdistribution-trustedsigners-inheritance"></a> `TrustedSigners` is a property of the [CloudFront StreamingDistribution StreamingDistributionConfig](aws-properties-cloudfront-streamingdistribution-streamingdistributionconfig.md) property type\.
+<a name="aws-properties-cloudfront-streamingdistribution-trustedsigners-inheritance"></a> `TrustedSigners` is a property of the [StreamingDistributionConfig](aws-properties-cloudfront-streamingdistribution-streamingdistributionconfig.md) property type\.

 ## Syntax<a name="aws-properties-cloudfront-streamingdistribution-trustedsigners-syntax"></a>